 That is when I began to wonder: what is it about a society that makes “HELP” a four-letter word?
 Why do we treasure our “independence” so much that many of us would rather die than “become a burden”?
 How is it that we assume the right to serve our fellow man, but mysteriously, never seem to need help from anyone else?
 Friend wants to bring us dinner (no-no, we’re fiiiiiiine).
 Neighbor offers to mow the lawn (noooo really, we’ve got it).
 Aunt and Uncle ask if they can take the children for an hour or two so we can nap (oh pleeeease don’t worry about me).
 And yeeeet – WHO is the first to fill up the calendar and empty the pocketbook with “good works”?

-The big news, that Ashley has spent her thirty-one years broadcasting (though she has never spoken a word), is that somebody has to be served in order for the rest of us to feel good about ourselves; somebody has to humble themselves so that the rest of us can grow; someone has to come to earth in challenging circumstances so that those around her can be proved.
+The big news, that Ashley has spent her forty years broadcasting (though she has never spoken a word), is that somebody has to be served in order for the rest of us to feel good about ourselves; somebody has to humble themselves so that the rest of us can grow; someone has to come to earth in challenging circumstances so that those around her can be proved.

 Think on THIS: Even God expects us to serve Him!
 The LORD of the Universe asks for our help, allows our help, even commands our help.
 WHY does HE want OUR help?!

 Could it be because He knows all progress is based in Community and Reciprocity?

 I love how Superman, while catching Lois Lane mid-tumble from a skyscraper, says: “Don’t worry miss.
 I’ve got you.”
 She’s dumbfounded.
 “You’ve got me!” she cries.
 “Who’s got YOU?”